jcwilliamson/microbits/workshop.md

 * Connect the Microbit to the computer using the Micro USB cable.
 * Go to https://makecode.microbit.org/
-* Here, you'll see The option to write code for your microbit in 2 ways, either with blocks, or using Javascript.
+* Here, you'll see the option to write code for your microbit in 2 ways, either with blocks, or using Javascript.
 The blocks mode is very similar to Scratch.
 * The makecode editor also has a microbit to the side (with another one if you're using radio features).
 This lets you see what your microbit is going to do after it has been programmed.
 * When you're happy with the program you have written, press the download button in the bottom left.
-After doing this, the code can be dragged onto the microbit in file explorer (Just like a USB stick), and the microbit will run it.
+After doing this, the code can be dragged onto the microbit in file explorer (just like a USB stick), and the microbit will run it.

 ## Activity 1: Using forever Blocks